 Another important thing is to keep away from cracked or nulled themes or plugins.
 A quick search on the internet will provide you with free copies of most of the premium themes and plugins.
 But the majority of these are injected with malicious codes, backdoors, or other kinds of security loopholes.
 Using these puts your site on serious risks of being hacked, abused, or taken down.

 WordPress comes with simple solutions for editing the theme and plugin files right from the dashboard.
 You don’t even have to use FTP or the file manager to access these files.
 You can perform the changes as long as you can access the dashboard.
 This makes it very easy for the developers and admin(s) of your site to apply customizations or perform little tweaks quickly.

 But what if a hacker gets access to the dashboard?
 He will have all the access as you do.
 Most importantly, he will be able to edit the theme and plugin files.
 This allows the hacker to inject and execute any malicious code on your website without requiring direct access to the server.
 This puts your website into serious security threats.

 The best way to deal with this problem is to disable the theme and plugin editors.
 You can do that by adding the following code to your wp-config.php file –

 XML-RPC is the short form of XML Remote Procedure Call.
 This is required for using some Jetpack features, logging into your website’s admin section from smartphones, and for the pingbacks and trackbacks from other websites.
 XML-RPC has been with WordPress since the beginning.

 There are two main vulnerabilities associated with XML-RPC –

-- The xmlrpc.php file allows the attackers to test thousands of password without raising any issues for the standard security tools.
+- The xmlrpc.php file allows the attackers to test thousands of passwords without raising any issues for the standard security tools.
 This is confirmed by Sucuri.